+thus eliminating voluntary quitters who are subject to a 4-week waiting period (Card et al. (2007a)).
+The average tenure at layoff is around 2.5 years, and the average nonemployment duration is 17 weeks.
 In order to isolate the change in UI duration from 30 to 39 weeks, column 3 includes all agents eligible for 30(39) weeks of UI if they are below(above) the age of 40, i.e. workers who have been employed 60% of the last 5 and 10 years.
 Our estimate sample, Column 4, includes all workers who have been laid off after the introduction of the law of August 1, 1989.
 This includes 1,738,787 job separations.
-Relative to the average laid-off agent in column 2, they have 41 weeks (30 percent) longer tenure at the time of layoff and they experience a wage drop of 4 percent, i.e. twice larger in magnitude.
+Relative to the average laid-off agent in column 2, they have 11 weeks (8 percent) longer tenure at the time of layoff and they experience a wage drop of 4.6 percent.